JL1172/Argon/docs/grammer/static-typing.md

 ## General Rules

 - For this version, there is only one typing per variable or method, no multiple type options yet
+- If typing is applied to anything other than methods or variables, an error will be thrown

 ## Types